clockworklabs/spacetime-docs/docs/sdks/typescript/quickstart.md

 - [Rust](/docs/modules/rust/quickstart)
 - [C#](/docs/modules/c-sharp/quickstart)

-By the end of this introduciton, you will have created a basic single page web app for the module created in the above module quickstart guides.
+By the end of this introduciton, you will have created a basic single page web app which connects to the `quickstart-chat` module created in the above module quickstart guides.

 ## Project structure